nss-day-cohort-51/holiday-road-grand-canyon-gliders/README.md

 ## Meet The Design Team

 Each member of the design team is available for help with the project or other questions you might have.
-Reach out to us on LinkIn.
+Reach out to us on LinkedIn.
  - [Colin Miller](https://www.linkedin.com/in/colin-miller-587704212)

  - [Brady Williams](https://www.linkedin.com/in/brady-c-williams)